 Egide dhala

-Egide is the current MHPSS Project Manager at IOM Ireland.
+Egide is the current National Programme Officer at IOM Ireland.
 Before joining IOM, he co-founded and led the implementation of Wezesha, the African Diaspora-led development Organisation based in Ireland and working mainly in Africa.
 Egide has been leading community Education in Africa with a particular focus on Women affected by violence and poverty as part of his commitment for social justice and equality.

 He has taught several years as occasional lecturer in the Maynooth University Adult Education Department on Trends and Migration Issues while managing the Centre for the Education and Integration of Migrants at SPIRASI in Ireland.
 He previously taught philosophy and Canon Law in Kimmage Institute of Theology (Dublin) and in the Catholic University in DR Congo.